The Theory of Funniness

 In conclusion, I’d just like to grumble about how people get excited about a theory and convince themselves that it explains everything.
 A lot of these humor theorists are guilty of that — they’re sure their pet theory is not just the truth, but the whole truth.
 And here, it clearly isn’t.
 There is more than one kind of humor.

 Addendum: Scott Adams, creator of Dilbert, has worked out a systematic theory which he uses for his joke writing: a theory not of the why of humor, but the how.
 He divides humor into six dimensions, and says good jokes are ones that manage to include three or four of them simultaneously, and a joke needs at least two to be funny at all.
 The dimensions are cleverness, cuteness, bizarreness, cruelty, naughtiness, and recognizability.
 The concept of violation applies when something is naughty, cruel, or bizarre, but not when it’s clever or cute or recognizable.
+Incongruity doesn’t do much better; it may sometimes come into play due to cleverness, but the latter two have nothing to do with it.

 The recognizability element, by the way, is why successful humor is often sprinkled with pop culture references, and why Friedberg & Seltzer have made tons of money with “parody” movies that do nothing but quote scenes and catchphrases from other films.
 And it’s an aspect that the other theories scarcely recognize at all (and indeed, I never even considered it in my prior writing above).
 Even the evolutionary perspective on humor, which has no problem explaining the importance of cleverness, and not much trouble with cuteness or naughtiness or bizarreness or cruelty either, is left with nothing to say about why people find things funnier if you add references to stuff that’s merely familiar.
+And far from enabling incongruity, this use of familiarity can be antithetical to it.
+If humor is supposed to be surprising and unexpected, why is it aided by mixing in the opposite of surprise?

 What I notice personally is that this works best when it’s used with targets that have become excessively familiar, which we wish occupied a smaller part of our awareness.
 Things such as corporate brands and ad campaigns, or overexposed celebrities.
 In fact, I’d say it mainly works when the target of the reference has some aspect to it that people find annoying.
 It doesn’t add humor to throw in a reference to a splendid sunset or a soaring eagle, but it can if you refer to things that have something obnoxious to them, like traffic jams or TV blowhards or fast food garbage.
 It also helps if the familiarity feels somewhat particular and local, rather than generic and universal — things which we recognize as touchstones of our own daily culture, which we don’t share with everyone.
 So a comic will reference the jams on a particular highway, name a particular blowhard, or mention garbage from a particular fast food chain.
 (For some reason, McDonald’s is always the funniest one.
 Perhaps because we see it as the ur-fastfood, the original, the franchise against which all others are measured.
 But also because it may be the least convincing of the bunch when pretending to have any class.)
 Sometimes, humor does also benefit from pop culture callbacks to stuff we thoroughly enjoyed, such as favorite movies, but I think even in this case it tends to be the ones that have become a little too popular, a little too frequently talked about.